-Name or company name of shareholder Brief description IGNACIO DE COLMENARES BRUNET ALL POWERS, EXCEPT THOSE THAT CANNOT BE DELEGATED BY LAW, THE ARTICLES OF ASSOCIATION, AND BOARD OF DIRECTORS REGULATIONS.
-Executive Committee ALL POWERS, EXCEPT THOSE THAT CANNOT BE DELEGATED BY LAW, THE ARTICLES OF ASSOCIATION, AND BOARD OF DIRECTORS REGULATIONS.
+Name or company name of director or committee Brief description

+IGNACIO DE COLMENARES BRUNET ALL POWERS, EXCEPT THOSE THAT

+CANNOT BE DELEGATED BY LAW,

+THE ARTICLES OF ASSOCIATION, AND

+BOARD OF DIRECTORS

+REGULATIONS.

+Executive Commission ALL POWERS, EXCEPT THOSE THAT

+CANNOT BE DELEGATED BY LAW,

+THE ARTICLES OF ASSOCIATION, AND

+BOARD OF DIRECTORS

+REGULATIONS.